Rhubarb Cordial Recipe

 The beauty of making the cordial is, once you've extracted the juice, you can use the leftover stewed rhubarb for a crumble.
 Absolutely nothing is wasted.

-Casserole dish, sieve, two (depending on size) clean and sterilised bottles with lids, crumble dish for stewed rhubarb.
+Casserole dish, sieve, clean and sterilised bottles with lids, crumble dish for stewed rhubarb.

 Recipe for Crumble Topping